Texas officials expect it to take months for coronavirus vaccine to be available to anyone who wants it

 Patience, continued social-distancing and masking practices would need to continue as more producers of the vaccine make hundreds of millions more doses available in the coming months, he said.

-“We are very, very blessed to have that level of protection right around the corner,” Hellerdstedt said, “but we’re going to have to be patient.”
+“We are very, very blessed to have that level of protection right around the corner,” Hellerstedt said, “but we’re going to have to be patient.”

 Nearly a quarter-million doses of Pfizer's COVID-19 vaccine have been arriving at hospitals and health care facilities around Texas this week.